Cookies on this website

 Universidad Nacional Autónoma de México

 We welcome requests from researchers who wish to access data from the Mexico City Prospective Study.
 Any bona fide academic researcher can now apply to access the baseline data, the linked cause-specific mortality data and the 10,000 participant resurvey data.
-Mexican-based researchers can also access NMR biomarker data for a subset of 40,000 participants.
+Mexico-based researchers can also access NMR biomarker data for a subset of 40,000 participants.

 New data available to researchers based in Mexico:

 • Genetic data are available for 9,950 whole genome sequenced, 141,046 exome sequenced and 140,831 genotyped participants.
-An online variant browser summarising the genetic variation is available at: https://rgc-mcps.regeneron.comThe genetic data will be shared by granting access to an online research analysis platform enabled by DNAnexus technology and powered by Amazon Web Services (AWS), where researchers will be able to access both the genetic and non-genetic data and perform their analyses.
+An online variant browser summarising the genetic variation is available on the Regeneron Genetics Center website.
+The genetic data will be shared by granting access to an online research analysis platform enabled by DNAnexus technology and powered by Amazon Web Services (AWS), where researchers will be able to access both the genetic and non-genetic data and perform their analyses.

-If you are interested in obtaining any data from the study for research purposes or in collaborating with us on a specific research proposal, please read our Data and Sample Access Policy for full information including how to apply.
+If you are interested in obtaining any data from the study for research purposes or in collaborating with us on a specific research proposal, please read our Data and Sample Access Policy [PDF] for full information including how to apply.

-Previously approved projects
+Previously approved projects [PDF]

 How the University of Oxford uses your data

-Universidad Nacional Autónoma de México and Oxford Population Health team up with DNAnexus and AWS to improve access to Mexico City Prospective Study data
+Universidad Nacional Autónoma de México and Oxford Population Health team up with DNAnexus and AWS to improve access to Mexico City Prospective Study data.

 Selected publications